interpretable/install/README.md

 sudo docker run -ti --rm --name interpretable -p 80:8000  -v /var/www/interpretable/install/mount:/root ubuntu

+## PC configuration
+Enter in the setup menu by pressing F2 while powering on the NUC.
+To allow the Wake On LAN :
+Click on **Advanced** then **Power**.
+For "Wake On LAN from S4/S5" choose **Power on, normal boot**.

+To allow the HDMI-CEC :
+Click on **Devices** then **Onboard devices**.
+Configurate as the following :
+- HDMI CEC : checked
+- TV HDMI port : HDMI 1
+- Wake on TV : From S3/S4/S5
+- Auto turn on TV : from S3/S4/S5 boot
+- Auto turn off TV : when S0 to S3/S4/S5

+Finally, press F10 to save and exit.

 ## File Structure
 The sh files are separeted as follows : install.sh > installs the main LAMP libraries and vhosts